rstojnic/lazydata/README.md

 ### Advanced usage

-You can achieve multiple data dependency scenarios by putting `lazydata.store()` into different parts of the code:
+You can achieve multiple data dependency scenarios by putting `lazydata.use()` into different parts of the code:

 - Add to outputs of your data pipeline to store the outputs
 - Add to `__init__(self)` to store files when the object is created